The purpose of this page is to explain the application process for a CIS Administrator.

 Fund structures such as Experienced Investor Funds require an administrator.

-Please request cloud access via e-mail to firstname.lastname@example.org in order to submit the application pack, with the following information in the subject field: ‘Name of Regulated Firm/Applicant – Application’.
-Paper copies are not required unless indicated by the Authorisation team.
+Please request cloud access from the GFSC to submit the information requested, via e-mail to [email protected], stating in the subject field: ‘Name of Applicant – Application’.
+Paper copies are not required unless indicated by the team.

 Please note that we accept signed signature copies sent via e-mail and electronic signatures, which must originate from the Regulated Firm /Applicant’s domain.